 44 CFR Requirement 2014 Plan 2021 Updated Plan Requirement §201.6(c)(3)(ii): [The A discussion of the mitigation strategy A mitigation catalog was developed mitigation strategy shall include a] section was included In Section 7.2 of the using input from the Steering that identifies and analyzes a 2014 plan.
 Committee and stakeholders.
-This comprehensive range of specific mitigation catalog has is included in the 2021 actions and projects being considered to plan to represent the comprehensive reduce the effects of each hazard, with range of alternatives considered by emphasis on new and existing buildings each planning partner.
+This comprehensive range of specific mitigation · catalog has is included in the 2021 actions and projects being considered to plan to represent the comprehensive reduce the effects of each hazard, with range of alternatives considered by emphasis on new and existing buildings each planning partner.
 The table with and infrastructure. the analysis of mitigation actions was used in jurisdictional annexes to the plan.
 Requirement: §201.6(c)(3)(ii): [The All municipal planning partners that Ongoing participation in the NFIP for mitigation strategy] must also address the participate in the NFIP identified an municipalities was included in jurisdiction's participation in the National action stating their commitment to ongoing capabilities.
-Flood Insurance Program, and continued maintain compliance and good compliance with the program's standing under the program. requirements, as appropriate.
-Requirement: \$201.6(c)(3)(iii): [The A qualitative cost-benefit analysis was A revised methodology based on the mitigation strategy shall describe now the completed for each proposed Social, Technical, Administrative, actions identified in section (C)(3)(ii) will be mitigation action and used to Political, Legal, Economic, and by the local invisition Prioritization shall phontize the actions.
-Environmental (STAPLEE) Criteria and by the local jurisaction.
-Phontization shall using new and updated data was which benefits are maximized according to used for the 2021 plan update. a cost benefit review of the proposed projects and their associated costs Requirement §201.6(c)(4)(i): [The plan The 2014 plan provides a description The 2021 plan provides a more maintenance process shall include a of the method and schedule to detailed plan maintenance strategy section describing the method and monitor, evaluate, and update the to support the improved use, schedule of monitoring, evaluating, and mitigation plan in Section 9 (Plan benefits, and implementation of the updating the mitigation plan within a five- Maintenance Process). plan. year cycle.
+Flood Insurance Program, and continued maintain compliance and good engening capacitines compliance with the program's standing under the program. requirements, as appropriate.
+Standard and programs Requirement: §201.6(c)(3)(iii): [The A qualitative cost-benefit analysis was A revised methodology based on the mitigation strategy shall describe] how the completed for each proposed Social, Technical, Administrative, actions identified in section (c)(3)(ii) will be mitigation action and used to Political, Legal, Economic, and prioritized, implemented and administered prioritize the actions.
+Environmental (STAPLEE) criteria and by the local jurisdiction.
+Prioritization shall prioritize the detions. using new and updated data was include a special emphasis on the extent to used for the 2021 plan update. which benefits are maximized according to discu for the 2021 plan apaate. a cost benefit review of the proposed projects and their associated costs.
+Requirement \$201.6(c)(4)(i): [The plan The 2014 plan provides a description The 2021 plan provides a more maintenance process shall include a] of the method and schedule to detailed plan maintenance strategy section describing the method and monitor, evaluate, and update the to support the improved use, schedule of monitoring, evaluating, and mitigation plan in Section 9 (Plan benefits, and implementation of the updating the mitigation plan within a five- Maintenance Process). plan. year cycle.
+Waintenance Frocessy. pian.
 Requirement §201.6(c)(4)(ii): [The plan The 2014 plan provides The 2021 plan details shall include a] process by which local recommendations for incorporating recommendations for incorporating governments incorporate the requirements the plan into other planning the plan into other planning of the mitigation plan into other planning mechanisms in Section 9 (Plan mechanisms such as the following: mechanisms such as comprehensive or Maintenance Process).
 Comprehensive Plan. capital improvement plans, when Emergency Response Plan. appropriate.
-Capital Improvement Programs.
+Capital Improvement 11 F Programs.
 Municipal Code.
 Requirement §201.6(c)(4)(iii): [The plan The 2014 plan provides a strategy for An updated plan maintenance maintenance process shall include a] continuing public involvement in strategy is included in the 2021 plan. discussion on how the community will Section 9 (Plan Maintenance Process).
 In addition, the county will use an online tool to support the annual